 Our Mission at Service Dog Certification of America is to provide and enhance the lives of people with special needs , granting them the ability to certify their dog (service dog registration) for service purposes and enable them to take their service dog anywhere they wish to go.
 Our goal is to provide you with all the necessary tools to properly identify your canine as a Service Dog.
-Providing 24hr. support and Service Dog Law Expertise we pride ourselves on providing the best customer service, attention to detail, and are willing to go above and beyond to ensure an exceptional customer experience.
-We offer no less than outstanding products and service.
+For over 12 years we have offered outstanding products and service.
+We pride ourselves on providing the best customer service, attention to detail, and are willing to go above and beyond to ensure an exceptional customer experience.
+Providing 24hr. support and Service Dog Law Expertise.
 100% Satisfaction Guarantee on ALL Products and Services.
 Find Out More…

 What is a Service Dog?